haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 ### Azure Function Apps
 - **Hosting plan:** have option to run in App Service plan or as a serverless compute
+- If you create Azure function in Azure Portal, then you cannot use it in IDE/Visual Studio, and vice versa.
+If you create azure function using Visual Studio and publish it, it uses a dll so you cannot see the code in the portal.
 - **Serverless Consumption plan**
   - Only charged for when it runs
   - Also Total CPU usage charge as well